OML-Team/open-metric-learning/docs/readme/faq.md

 Well, it makes sense as a starting point.
 But there are several possible drawbacks:

 * If you want to use embeddings to perform searching you need to calculate some distance among them (for example, cosine or L2).
-  Usually, you don't directly optimize these distances during the training in the classification setup.
+  Usually, **you don't directly optimize these distances during the training** in the classification setup.
 So, you can only hope that final embeddings will have the desired properties.

-* The second problem is the validation process.
+* **The second problem is the validation process**.
   In the searching setup, you usually care how related your top-N outputs are to the query.
   The natural way to evaluate the model is to simulate searching requests to the reference set and apply one of the retrieval metrics.
   So, there is no guarantee that classification accuracy will correlate with these metrics.

 * Finally, you may want to implement a metric learning pipeline by yourself.
-  There is a lot of work: to use triplet loss you need to form batches in a specific way, implement different kinds of triplets mining, tracking distances, etc. For the validation, you also need to implement retrieval metrics, which include effective embeddings accumulation during the epoch, covering corner cases, etc.
+  **There is a lot of work**: to use triplet loss you need to form batches in a specific way, implement different kinds of triplets mining, tracking distances, etc. For the validation, you also need to implement retrieval metrics, which include effective embeddings accumulation during the epoch, covering corner cases, etc.